 Maintaining this same experiential attentiveness, exhale, slowly and completely, at a rate which makes your exhale breath about twice as long as your inhale.

 Repeat this breathing technique for about 20 breaths, or as long as it takes you to comfortably reach your timing goal, whichever comes first.
 Try your best to continue observing your breathing and how it feels.
-If your mind wanders, and it probably will, simply bring yourself back to the exercise once you’ve noticed.
+When your mind wanders, simply bring yourself back to the exercise once you’ve noticed.
 Note any changes in the lengths of your breathings – are they getting longer?

 Now, scan yourself again, and note your new baseline.
 What has changed?
 Take a few normal breaths.
 What has changed?